padulkemid/pingvent/README.md

 # Pingvent 📖

-Your most affordable Invnetory system. 😎
+Your most affordable Inventory system. 😎
+This is the backend part, check out the client [here!](https://github.com/padulkemid/pingvent-client)

 # Stacks 📚